-By the 21st Century some of this blossoming of regulation had moved on from parallel national development to trans-national arenas, most notably the E. U. which moved from clearing away a dense web of national regulation inhibiting cross-border trade to itself creating a dense web of trans-national regulation.
-Both WTO and NAFTA are now showing a comparable potential.
 The dynamic of extended free trade and extended regulation is simple enough.
 Differing national regulations are an impediment to trade.
-Differences in costs to producers imposed by differing national regulations lead to competitive advantages and disadvantages among national trading partners and fears of deregulatory competition among them in a "rush to the bottom" of regulation to gain competitive advantage.
-The obvious answer is leveling the playing field through the substitution of trans-national for national regulation.
-Both in free trade areas organized as federal states and those organized somewhere further toward the pure treaty based international organization, this movement of regulation making "upward" leads to issues about which level of governance shall do how much of the implementation of the trans-national regulations made.
+Variations in costs to producers imposed by differing national regulations lead to competitive advantages and disadvantages among national trading partners, and fears of deregulatory competition among them lead to a rush-to-the-bottom-of-regulation mentality to gain competitive advantage.
+The obvious answer is to level the playing field by substituting transnational for national regulation.
+This "upward" movement of regulation-making, both in free trade areas organized as federal states and those organized further toward the pure treaty-based international organization, leads to questions about which level of governance shall do how much implementing of the new transnational regulations.

-Long and detailed study, mostly of American experience, has made it clear that policy making and policy implementation can never be wholly separated.
-The problem is particularly acute in government regulation, as opposed to service delivery, because the matters being regulated experience rapid and complex economic and technological change and incredible variation in detail over time and place.
-In regulation the devil is in the details.
-Failures of regulation are most obvious at the pit face where regulations are actually being implemented.
-Given the complexity of what is being regulated and the consequent complexity of the necessarily over general regulations being written, the attainment of regulatory goals and purposes depend heavily on the many and continuous detailed interpretations of the general rules that must be made by implementers.
-So, alas, policy making from on high and administration from the bottom is never wholly feasible, even if desirable.
+Long and detailed study (mostly of the American experience) has demonstrated that policymaking and policy implementation can never be wholly separated.
+The problem is particularly acute in government regulation-as opposed to service delivery-because the matters being regulated experience rapid and complex economic and technological change and incredible variation in detail over time and place.
+In regulation, the devil is in the details.
+Failures of regulation are most obvious when regulations are actually being implemented.
+Given the complexity of what is being regulated and the consequent complexity of the necessarily over-general regulations being written, the attainment of regulatory goals and purposes depend heavily on the many and continuous detailed interpretations of the general rules that must be made by implementers.
+So, alas, policymaking from on high and administration from the bottom is never wholly feasible, even if desirable.

-If administrative law is, among other things, the set of rules for the making and implementation of regulation, then as we anticipate the growth of trans-national regulation with endemic problems of which level of governance does how much of what, we may anticipate the growth of transnational administrative law.
+If administrative law is, among other things, the set of rules for the creation and implementation of regulation, then as we anticipate the growth of transnational regulation with its endemic problems-problems created by the question of which level of governance does how much of what-we might anticipate the growth of transnational administrative law.